sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 Again, you should see the HTML output containing "`<title>Favourite Linux distribution</title>`".

 Try it out in a browser.
-You should see the working voting app.
+You should see the working voting application.

 ---